 The Archbishop's Palace is the oldest secular building in Scandinavia built in the 12th century.
 It stands next to Nidaros Cathedral and is home to the Norwegian Crown Regalia.
 The Royal Regalia is located within the west wing of the museum, which is also within the same compound as the palace.

-If this guide has done enough to entice you, book a flight to Trondheim and enjoy extras such as free online check-in, seat selection and 23 kg of baggage allowance.
+If this guide has done enough to entice you, book a flight to Trondheim and enjoy extras such as free online check-in, seat selection and 24-hour money-back guarantee.

 Other places to see